 If enabled (true), global will actively prevent overlapping partitions from forming when connections are lost between nodes.
-This fix is enabled by default.
-If you are about to disable this fix, make sure to read the global(3) documentation about this fix for more important information about this.
+This fix is, however, currently disabled by default.
+See the global (3) documentation for more information.

 '''

 shutdown_timeout = integer() | infinity

 '''

 Specifies the time application_controller waits for an application to terminate during node shutdown.
 If the timer expires, application_controller brutally kills application_master of the hanging application.
 If this parameter is undefined, it defaults to infinity.